- Being prepared beforehand, all the time, is always key!

 Ideally, you'll make the most of daylight, and get most things done then, but in the fall and winter months, you'll need to supplement.

 I prefer to have a variety of options available at need - candles/candle lanterns, oil lamps, propane lanterns, and led lanterns, tent lights, flashlights, and string lights, both solar and battery powered.
-If you live somewhere that reliably gets a lot more sun, you may be able to get by mostly with solar power, but I live in the Pacific Northwest, so not really something to count on.
+If you live somewhere that reliably gets a lot more sun, you may be

 For outdoor lighting, tiki torches are cheap, simple, and can use several variations of fuel.
 They can be especially handy when filled with citronella torch oil to keep mosquitoes away(you don't have to buy the special jugs of it if you keep citronella essential oil on hand.
-Just add a few drops to whatever fuel you're using)
+Just add a few drops to whatever fuel you're using).

 If you give your eyes time to actually adjust, you'll find you really need far less light than you may have expected, which means you can save on fuel/batteries, and create less of a beacon advertising your location far and wide.
 Instead of firing up everything on full brightness the second dusk hits, try letting your vision adjust with the setting sun, and only using the dimmest light necessary to get things done.
-Sure, sometimes full light is called for, but for most things, just finishing up dinner, sitting around conversing, or hanging out, there's no need for additional light at all, and even got getting up and walking around, especially if you've gotten to know the terrain well, you really won't need more than a dim glow.
+Sure, sometimes full light is called for, but for most things, just finishing up dinner, sitting around conversing, or hanging out, there's no need for additional light at all, and even for getting up and walking around, especially if you've gotten to know the terrain well, you really won't need more than a dim glow.

 Practise Makes Better!!

-Take your acquired gear and learning, and go camping (real camping, in the wilderness!
-Not some fancified camping resort that is more like a hotel where you sleep outside!) as often as you can.
-Practice set up and strike and ways to do all the day to day things.
-Get good at it.
+resort that is more like a hotel where you sleep outside!) as often as you can.
+Practice set up

 If you can't go camping, fake it.
 "Camp" outside in your yard, if you have one, or a friend or neighbour's yard if you don't.
-Even if those aren't options, you can still get some practice by doing utility outage drills regularly (Google it and/or look for a linked post here soonish)
+Even if those aren't options, you can still get some practice by doing utility outage drills regularly (Google it and/or look for a linked post here soonish).

 In summary, you can do several little things, starting right now, to get yourself ready to handle just about anything that comes your way, so don't put it off any longer.